 Fresno COG will continue to assist the cities within Fresno County and the County itself with securing funding for corridors to include bicycle and pedestrian uses.
+This includes a particular eye toward providing funding for traditionally disadvantaged communities.

 Fresno COG developed a Regional Active Transportation Plan (R-ATP), which includes bicycle and pedestrian plans for all member agencies.
 The plan provides a countywide inventory of existing conditions and planned countywide priority bicycle and pedestrian networks.
 An update of the R-ATP will start in FY 2022-23 (See WE 154).
 Fresno COG's increased involvement in promoting bikeway and pedestrian (including trails) planning, funding and project development will continue in 2022-23.